jessicap5159/team-profile-generator/README.md

 Pseudocode:
-Write tests for each class -- done but don't pass
-Make classes: Employee, Manager, Engineer, Intern Employee class must have: name id email getName() getId() getEmail() getRole() // Returns 'Employee'
-Extend Employee to other classes
-Manager must have officeNumber getRole() // Overridden to return 'Manager'
-Engineer must have github username, getGithub(), getRole() // Overridden to return 'Engineer' In addition to Employee's properties and methods, Intern will also have: school getSchool() getRole() // Overridden to return 'Intern'

 Generate HTML page and CSS
-Finally, although it’s not a requirement, you should consider adding validation to ensure that user input provided is in the proper expected format.

-The application must have these classes: Employee, Manager, Engineer, and Intern.
-The tests for these classes (in the _tests_ directory) must all pass.

-The first class is an Employee parent class with the following properties and methods:

-name

-id

-email

-getName()

-getId()

-getEmail()

-getRole() // Returns 'Employee'

-The other three classes will extend Employee.

-In addition to Employee's properties and methods, Manager will also have:

-officeNumber

-getRole() // Overridden to return 'Manager'

-In addition to Employee's properties and methods, Engineer will also have:

-github // GitHub username

-getGithub()

-getRole() // Overridden to return 'Engineer'

-In addition to Employee's properties and methods, Intern will also have:

-school

-getSchool()

-getRole() // Overridden to return 'Intern'

 Finally, although it’s not a requirement, you should consider adding validation to ensure that user input provided is in the proper expected format.